Beyond Log Likelihood: Probability-Based Objectives for Supervised Fine-Tuning across the Model Capability Continuum: Introduction

 \section{Introduction}

 Supervised fine-tuning (SFT) has become a standard approach for post-training large language models (LLMs), widely used to elicit and strengthen their capabilities~\citep{zhang2023instruction,chung2024scaling}.
 Despite its popularity, many existing studies find that SFT often exhibits limited generalization~\citep{ouyang2022training,chu2025sft}.
-Nevertheless, this limitation may not arise from the SFT paradigm itself.
+Nevertheless, this limitation may not arise from the imitation learning paradigm itself.
 Instead, we find that it may stem from its default training objective: negative log likelihood (NLL, $-\log p$).
-As a motivating case study, we generalize NLL into a parametrized family of learning objectives of the form $f_{\alpha}(p)\coloneqq-\frac{p^\alpha - 1}{\alpha}$, which includes NLL as a special case ($f_\alpha(p)\to-\log p$ as $\alpha\to0$).
-We surprisingly find that other objectives significantly outperform NLL on some tasks, as shown in Tab.~\ref{tab:motivation}.
+As a motivating case study, we generalize NLL into a parametrized family of learning objectives of the form $f^{\alpha}(p)\coloneqq-\frac{p^\alpha - 1}{\alpha}$, which includes NLL as a special case ($f^\alpha(p)\to-\log p$ as $\alpha\to0$).
+We surprisingly find that other objectives significantly outperform NLL on some tasks, as shown in Fig.~\ref{fig:motivation}.

-This unexpected observation motivates us to fundamentally revisit the training objective of SFT.
-While NLL has been shown to be optimal in classical learning theory when training from scratch on small-scale classification tasks~\citep{cox1958regression,zhang2004statistical,bartlett2006convexity}, LLM post-training operates in a fundamentally different paradigm and essentially degrades the optimality of NLL.
-Post-training begins with a pretrained model (called the \emph{base model}) that already encodes task-relevant priors, and typically involves long chain-of-thought supervision spanning thousands of tokens that may be noisy.
+This unexpected observation motivates us to fundamentally revisit the training objective of SFT in its simplest form.
+While NLL has been shown to be optimal in classical learning theory when training from scratch on small-scale classification tasks~\citep{cox1958regression,zhang2004statistical,bartlett2006convexity}, LLM post-training operates in a fundamentally different paradigm that could degrade the optimality of NLL.
+Post-training begins with a pretrained model that already encodes task-relevant priors, and typically involves long chain-of-thought supervision spanning thousands of tokens that may be noisy.
 Requiring the pretrained model to replicate every token verbatim can hinder generalization.